ZCore Price Down 25.6% Over Last Week (ZCR)

-ZCore (ZCR) traded 20% lower against the US dollar during the twenty-four hour period ending at 22:00 PM ET on May 9th.
-ZCore has a market capitalization of $196,182.61 and $1,696.00 worth of ZCore was traded on exchanges in the last 24 hours.
-One ZCore coin can now be bought for about $0.0157 or 0.00000050 BTC on cryptocurrency exchanges.
-Over the last week, ZCore has traded down 25.6% against the US dollar.
+ZCore (ZCR) traded 1% lower against the US dollar during the 24 hour period ending at 20:00 PM E.T. on May 10th.
+ZCore has a total market capitalization of $205,452.63 and approximately $3,390.00 worth of ZCore was traded on exchanges in the last 24 hours.
+One ZCore coin can now be purchased for approximately $0.0164 or 0.00000053 BTC on popular cryptocurrency exchanges.
+During the last seven days, ZCore has traded 25.6% lower against the US dollar.

 - Wowbit (WWB) traded flat against the dollar and now trades at $0.0339 or 0.00000091 BTC.